 And thus was born, American Tango.
 American Tango was first designed by the famous dance teacher Arthur Murray, who made Tango safe and less sexy (if that’s possible!) and incorporated other Ballroom dancing steps into it, made it less spontaneous, with more standardized dancing steps that were easier to teach than the original version.
 The Tango moves were simplified and dancing skills categorized into three levels of increasing difficulty – Bronze, Silver and Gold.

 Equally popular among those joining dance classes in Monterey is the British version of the American Tango, called the International Tango.
 International Tango is pretty much similar to American Tango, save a few differences here and there.
 International Tango was simply a result of American Tango crossing over to London.
 The British decided to give the American Tango a more codified form, standardizing the steps and the movement further to make the dance easier to judge in competitions.
 And they named the new version of the American Tango, “International Tango”.

 The differences between American and International Tango aren’t that many – except that American Tango has open holds, which allow dancers to make broken hold moves including underarm turns, while International Tango is done only in closed holds.
 In International Tango, dancers are not allowed to break three points of contact – right arms, left arms and the hips.
 This is particularly important in dance competitions as judges deduct points whenever dancers break contact.

 So that really is the only big difference between American Tango and International Tango.
-You may learn both in Tango classes in Monterey.
+You may learn both in our Tango classes.